-In the field of law relating to personal injuries”settlement offers” are a common type of legal action “settlement request” is basically an offer by an insurance firm (or any other party) in exchange for a specified amount to the person hurt (the “plaintiff”) for the purpose of helping resolve the case outside of the courtroom.
+What is a reasonable settlement offer?
+In the field of law relating to personal injuries,” settlement offers” are a common type of legal action “settlement request” is an offer by an insurance firm (or any other party) in exchange for a specified amount to the person hurt (the “plaintiff”) to help resolve the case outside of the courtroom.

 It is perhaps the most difficult issue in the process of considering settlement offers since there isn’t a definitive solution.
-To get the most effective decision it is recommended that plaintiffs consult an expert personal injury lawyer who can assess all the relevant aspects of the particular case, and provide the advice on whether or not an settlement is fair.
+To get the most effective decision it is recommended that plaintiffs consult an expert personal Injury Lawyer who can assess all the relevant aspects of the particular case, and provide advice on whether or not a settlement is fair.

-A few general points that plaintiffs need to be aware of when evaluating settlement offers are:
+A few general points that plaintiffs need to be aware of when evaluating what is a reasonable settlement offer:

 - How solid is your argument?
 If you can prove that you will be successful in court then you might want to wait for the highest settlement amount or even go to trial.